Types of Exclusion

 However, there may be exceptional circumstances where, in the judgement of the headteacher or the teacher in charge of a pupil referral unit, it is appropriate to exclude permanently for a first or 'one-off' offence.
 Please note that from 01 September 2007 the DCSF guidance states that Full Time education must be provided by the Local Authority from the sixth day of permanent exclusion.

-The Exclusions Team makes a referral to the Behaviour Support Service when details of a Permanent Exclusion are received.
+The Exclusions Team makes a referral to the City of Birmingham School when details of a Permanent Exclusion are received.